BFavier/immobilier-france/README.md

 The latest version of the dump is available for download [here](https://cerema.app.box.com/v/dvfplus-opendata).
 The data to download is located in the *sql* folder, and then in the folder of the appropriate region name (or *National* for the whole country).
 The file might be cut in several parts that needs to be uncompressed using the [7zip](https://www.7-zip.org/download.html) tool.
 It should be uncompressed as a folder placed at the root of the repository.
 Its name should be similar to **DVFPlus_8-0_SQL_LAMB93_R084-ED222**, and it should contain a subfolder **1_DONNEES_LIVRAISON** containing sql files.

-The only step needed to import the dump into the new database created earlyer is to execute the **1_import_database.bat** script.
+The only step needed to import the dump into the new database created earlier is to execute the **1_import_database.bat** script.
 Once the execution finished, the imported tables can be visualized with the following command lines:

 ~~~
 psql -U postgres